saikiran0925/sncls/README.md

 2. **Base64 Encoder/Decoder**: Encode and decode Base64 strings.
 3. **URL Encoder/Decoder**: Encode and decode URLs.
 4. **Text Compare**: Compare two pieces of text to highlight differences.
+5. **Store Data**: We are storing your data in your local storage.
+Our tool is able to retrieve your previous data even if you restart.

 ## Installation